This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 On the ground, a barricade of sticks can make it difficult for birds to reach your plants.
 It can be difficult for you to reach them too, either for harvesting or weeding.
 I use this method for generally two cases — for young plants that need temporary protection, and for young peas.
 I also share garden projects using sticks and twigs if you’re looking for fun and creative ways to create garden supports.

 The best way to scare away birds is with a real predator.
 A supervised dog will delight in chasing any birds off for you.
 However, they’re only really effective for the time that they’re in the garden, so using some of these other tactics would be wise.

 Keep birds out of the garden by relocation

 The last tactic is to relocate your troublesome birds.
-This is something that we plan on doing at our community garden this year after our recent pheasant population explosion.
+This is something that we plan on doing at our allotment garden this year after our recent pheasant population explosion.
 Live traps can catch feral chickens and pheasants but it may be a waste of time with others.
 Pigeons and magpies will likely fly back home.